-I was chatting recently to someone who would claim to be a Christian.
-The topic of conversation was our new prime minister, Boris Johnson.
+A few years ago I was talking on one occasion to someone who would claim to be a Christian.
+The topic of conversation was our former prime minister, Boris Johnson.

 As many will know, the official residence of the British prime minister is 10 Downing Street.
-Apparently Mr Johnson is the first prime minister to live there with a woman he is not married to.
-In fact, at the time of writing he is still legally married to someone else.
+Apparently Mr Johnson was the first prime minister to live there with a woman he was not married to.
+In fact, at the time he started doing this he was still legally married to someone else.

 God doesn’t revise His moral values

-The Bible makes it clear that only a relatively small proportion of people will be saved (Matt 7:13-14).
+The Bible makes it clear that only a small proportion of people will be eternally saved (Matt 7:13-14).

 Scripture also contains striking examples of where only a tiny number of people avoid God’s judgment.